niyikomeyeeric/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem

-At approximately 08:30  West African Time (WAT), an outage occurred on an isolated Ubuntu 14.04 container running an Nginx web server.
+At approximately 08:30  East African Time (EAT), an outage occurred on an isolated Ubuntu 14.04 container running an Nginx web server.
 GET requests on the server led to `500 Internal Server Error`'s, when the expected response was an HTML file defining a simple website.